 The Key Players:

-There are major 6 key players in the whole process:
+There are six major key players in the whole process:

 - Merchant: The business accepting your credit card payment.